 - Make sure they are no grammatical mistakes!
 We suggest using Grammarly.

-- Finalize your blog with title, URL and meta description.
+- Finalize your blog with the title, URL, and meta description.

-- Add the social media platforms you want to share your blog too.
+- Add the social media platforms you want to share your blog to.

 - Publish away!